mrjones2014/smart-splits.nvim/README.md

   -- otherwise false
   multiplexer_integration = nil,
-  -- disable multiplexer navigation if current multiplexer pane is zoomed -- this functionality is only supported on tmux due to wezterm and kitty -- not having a way to check if a pane is zoomed disable_multiplexer_nav_when_zoomed = true,
+  -- disable multiplexer navigation if current multiplexer pane is zoomed -- this functionality is only supported on tmux and Wezterm due to kitty -- not having a way to check if a pane is zoomed disable_multiplexer_nav_when_zoomed = true,
 })